Table of Contents

 Runner Up: Crane Cool Mist

-My second favorite baby humidifier is the Crane Ultrasonic Cool Mist Humidifier (click here to check price), for many reasons.
+My second favorite baby humidifier is the Crane Ultrasonic Cool Mist Humidifier (click here to check price on Amazon), for many reasons.

 First of all, this is a cool-mist humidifier, which we always recommend for the reasons listed below (warm-mist humidifiers can be a breeding ground for bacteria).